 The reality is: malls might look quite different in the not-so-far-off future.

-What could the future of malls look like?
+What could the future of shopping malls look like?

-As a result, mall owners and their tenants are scrambling to figure out how they can revive mall foot traffic and sales.
+Mall owners and their tenants are scrambling to figure out how they can take advantage of this revival.

 Omnichannel retail will likely be a big part of this equation, as well as other elements that could bring shoppers back to malls once again.